Rule XIII-2: Rules of Procedure for Conduct Code Violation Cases

 - “Complaining party” or “complainant” is the person(s) who signed the complaint.

-- “Accused” is a member of the UNH Law community identified in a complaint as having allegedly violated the Conduct Code.
+- “Accused” is a member of the UNH Franklin Pierce School of Law (UNH Law) community identified in a complaint as having allegedly violated the Conduct Code.

 - “Formal charge” or “charge” is a document that the Conduct Code Officer shall present to the Conduct Code Council pursuant to a finding of probable cause that the Conduct Code was violated.